ethereum/portal-network-specs/state-network.md

 by removing the un-necessary nodes, after which they would search the DHT for nodes that are interested in `F` and gossip this proof to them..

-The receipients of that gossip are then responsible for gossiping the parent intermediate node `E`.
+The recipients of that gossip are then responsible for gossiping the parent intermediate node `E`.
 This process repeats until it terminates at the state root, with the final round of gossip only containing the `[A]` which is the state root node of the trie.